jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 This is structurally identical to the Provider’s unit tests, but it’s more than just a few additional tests.

-__The value in creating Consumer driven tests executed by the Provider is in the communication that it fosters between Consumer and Provider.__
+__The value in creating Consumer-Driven tests executed by the Provider is in the communication that it fosters between Consumer and Provider.__

 Revisiting a phrase from the Microsoft document:
 >CDC _tests confirm_ a shared understanding documented in a "contract".
 Contracts are agreed between consumer and provider …